cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ## Clearing the cofactor {#cofactor-clearing}

-Deterministic encodings guarantee that their outputs satisfy the elliptic curve equation.
-To obtain a point in a subgroup of order r, however, the cofactor must be cleared.
-In the description of each encoding in this section, the last step returns h * (x, y); this represents the cofactor clearing operation, which can always be performed via a scalar multiplication by h.
+The encodings of this section always output a point on the elliptic curve, i.e., a point in a group of order h * r ({{bg-curves}}).
+Obtaining a point in the subgroup of prime order r may require a final operation, called "clearing the cofactor."
+In the description of each encoding in this section, this operation is represented abstractly as clear\_h(x, y), which takes as input a point on the curve and returns a point in the subgroup of prime order.

+The operation clear\_h(x, y) can always be implemented as a scalar multiplication by h.
-Note that, for elliptic curves having a prime number of points (for example, the NIST curves P-256, P-384, and P-521 {{FIPS186-4}}), h=1 and no operation is required.
+For elliptic curves where h = 1, i.e., curves with a prime number of points (for example, the NIST curves P-256, P-384, and P-521 {{FIPS186-4}}), no operation is required.

+In some cases, it is possible to clear the cofactor via a faster method than scalar multiplication.
-In some cases, a scalar multiplication by h can be replaced by a faster method.
-For pairing-friendly curves having subgroup G2 over an extension field, Scott et al. {{SBCDBK09}} describe a method for fast cofactor clearing that exploits an efficiently-computable endomorphism.
+For pairing-friendly curves having subgroup G2 over an extension field, Scott et al. {{SBCDBK09}} describe a method for faster cofactor clearing that exploits an efficiently-computable endomorphism.
 Fuentes-Castaneda et al. {{FKR11}} propose an alternative method that is sometimes more efficient.
 Budroni and Pintore {{BP18}} give concrete instantiations of these methods for Barreto-Lynn-Scott pairing-friendly curves {{BLS02}}.

-Wahby and Boneh ({{WB19}}, Section 5) describe a trick due to Scott for fast cofactor clearing on any elliptic curve, in the case where the prime factorization of h and the number of points on the curve meet certain conditions.
+Wahby and Boneh ({{WB19}}, Section 5) describe a trick due to Scott for faster cofactor clearing on any elliptic curve for which the prime factorization of h and the number of points on the curve meet certain conditions.